Troubleshooting zone transfer status issues

-If you don't have DNS NOTIFY configured on your primary name servers, there may be some latency between the time you update your master zone file and the time the data is propagated to the Edge DNS name servers.
+In contrast, when DNS NOTIFY is not configured, there might be some latency between the time the primary zone file is updated and the time the data is propagated to the Edge DNS name servers.

-If you are seeing this latency symptom, check the following:
+If you see this latency symptom, perform the following steps.

-- Ensure that the correct information is in the primary zone file on your primary name server.
+- Ensure that the correct information is in the zone file on your primary name server.

-the zone transfer agents check with your primary name server at the refresh interval
+agents check with your primary name server at the refresh interval listed in your SOA

 example.com 86400 IN SOA ns1.example.com.hostmaster.example.com. ( 2002010402 10800 3600 604800 86400 )

 Here is a description of all the SOA record parameters: